phpservermon/phpservermon/README.md

 ## Summary

 PHP Server Monitor is a script that checks whether your websites and servers are up and running.
-It comes with a web based user interface where you can add and remove servers and websites from the MySQL database, and you can manage users for each server with a mobile number and email address.
+It comes with a web based user interface where you can manage your services and websites, and you can manage users for each server with a mobile number and email address.

+Features:

+* Monitor services and websites (see below).
+* Email and SMS notifications.
+* View history graphs of uptime and latency.
+* User authentication with 2 levels (administrator and regular user).
+* Logs of connection errors, outgoing emails and text messages.
+* Easy cronjob implementation to automatically check your servers.

 There are two different ways to monitor a server: